 Van Zyl’s Pass, at an elevation of 948m (3,110ft) above the sea level, is found in the far northwest of the country, in Kaokoland.
 The only way to get there is via the D3703 district road through Okangwati.
-It’s a a classic extreme road, but not really a road, just a route made over the mountain by travellers over time.
+It’s a classic extreme road, but not really a road, just a route made over the mountain by travellers over time.
 The outrageously steep pass itself is a pure adrenaline rush, but the lead-up route is 10-15km of tough driving, dodging its way through boulders, rocks, ravines and badlands.
 The descent from the top of the pass covers a distance of ten kilometres – but it will take you three to six hours to negotiate.
 The road is very rough, rocky driving, not be attempted without prior 4×4 experience.
 If you have some experience in off road driving and not much fear, you'll do it without problems.